Telecommunication-Telemedia-Assessment/telecommunication-telemedia-assessment.github.io/README.md

 ## Virtual Reality

 - [AVTrack360](https://github.com/Telecommunication-Telemedia-Assessment/AVTrack360): This repository contains AVTrack360, a tool for recording the 3 rotation angles Pitch/Yaw/Roll around the 3 Axes X/Y/Z while a user is watching an omnidirectional video via an HMD.
+It also contains a dataset of the head rotation data and Simulator Sickness Questionnaire (SSQ) results of 48 participants watching 20 30s long different omnidirectional videos using the HTC Vive.
+Tools for evaluating the SSQ and head rotation data are also given.

 ## CrowdSourcing